Torikaebaya Monogatari: Reception

-Kawai regards the author's intent in Torikaebaya as pursuing an aesthetic, rather than writing "a sentimental story spiced with erotic scenes".
+Kawai regards the author's intent in Torikaebaya as aesthetic rather than as writing "a sentimental story spiced with erotic scenes".
 Kawai suggests that the author of Torikaebaya sought to improve on the aesthetic of The Tale of Genji by imbuing their characters with "the virtues of each sex".
 By showing love scenes between two men or two women, albeit with one partner playing the role of the opposite sex, Kawai believes the author attempted to show that "a man is lovelier when his feminine side is revealed" and also that "a woman becomes more beautiful when she shows her masculine side".

-When the Chūnagon repairs to Uji to have her baby by the suggestion of Saisho, she is overcome by depression.
+When the former Chūnagon repairs to Uji to give birth at the suggestion of Saisho, she is overcome by depression.
 When she reaches Kohata, where she might escape notice, she decides "to reveal she is female".
 She takes out her flute, which she had owned since childhood, and begins playing it for the last time.
 She was very sad, and she played "splendidly, the sound was indescribable".
 This scene is an allusion to Genji, where two lovers escape to Uji.
-In that scene, young men play the flute, as it is a traditionally male instrument.
-Kawai finds the image of a young man, who is becoming a woman, to be a 'unique moment of transition'.
+In that scene, young men play the flute, which is traditionally a male instrument.
+Kawai finds the image of a young man becoming a woman to be a 'unique moment of transition'.

 Kawai describes Torikaebaya as being similar to Honoré de Balzac's Séraphîta, about an angelic androgyne who is loved by both a man and a woman, who each believe the androgyne to be the opposite sex to themselves.
 For Kawai, like in Séraphîta, the "union" of masculinity and femininity in the siblings is "something divine", although it is not as clear in Torikaebaya as it is in Séraphîta.
-Pflugfelder describes the siblings as "quasi-divine", drawing a parallel with the Dragon King’s daughter from the Lotus Sutra, who by her devotion to Buddhism transforms into a man and begins to teach the Dharma.
+Pflugfelder describes the siblings as "quasi-divine", drawing a parallel with the Dragon King’s daughter from the Lotus Sutra, who by her devotion transforms into a man and begins to teach Buddhism.
 Kawai notes that the siblings cannot be "properly united as they are not lovers or spouses".

 Pflugfelder regards the siblings' switches as an example of gender performativity, he notes that each of the siblings will have to re-learn courtly manners in their birth gender, but that their performances as the opposite gender were "convincing", and suggests that in Japanese, gender roles are spoken of with modifiers that make gender seem "mutable" or "superficial".

 The heroine of Ariake no Wakare is similar to Himegimi, and like Himegimi, she has romantic relationships with other women.

-Although it may seem strange that the siblings pass, Nishimura points out the male-role actors in the Takarazuka Revue.
+Although it may seem strange that the siblings pass, Nishimura points out the male-role actors of the Takarazuka Revue.
 He also notes that Heian-era clothing had many layers, which Cavanaugh says in the tale is revealed to both "identify gender and mask sex".
 Torikaebaya has been noted as placing great importance on clothes in the narrative compared to other Heian monogatari.
 When the siblings dress in the garments of their sex, their gender changes to become that of their sex.